How to Check Your Email Deliverability Before Sending a Cold Campaign

 Why Pre-Send Testing Matters

 Inbox placement is not binary.
-Emails don't simply arrive or bounce — they land in Primary, Promotions, Spam, or get silently dropped entirely.
+Emails do not simply arrive or bounce — they land in Primary, Promotions, Spam, or get silently dropped entirely.
 Google and Microsoft score every inbound message in milliseconds using hundreds of signals: domain age, sending history, DNS record alignment, content patterns, and recipient engagement.

-A domain with a 90-day sending history and a clean SPF/DKIM/DMARC setup sending plain-text emails will land in Primary roughly 85–92% of the time.
-A brand-new domain sending HTML-heavy emails with a missing DMARC record might get 20–30% Primary placement — or worse.
+A domain with a 90-day sending history and a clean SPF/DKIM/DMARC setup sending plain-text emails will land in Primary the vast majority of the time.
+A brand-new domain sending HTML-heavy emails with a missing DMARC record might see drastically lower Primary placement — or worse.

 Pre-send testing lets you catch these problems in a controlled environment before your reputation is on the line.
-Spend 30 minutes on these checks and you'll avoid the most common deliverability disasters.
+Spend 30 minutes on these checks and you will avoid the most common deliverability disasters.
+The cost of skipping this step is not just a bad campaign — it is weeks of domain reputation recovery that delays every future campaign.

 Step 1: Verify Your DNS Records Are Correct